novodias/guess/README.md

 # Ritmovu (Guess)
 Created with React (Client) and Express (API)

-## Setup database
+## Setup

-Setup should be easy - run `create-db` or manually create the database with the file `guessing.sql`.
+Setup should be easy - run `create-db` shell script or manually create the database with the file `guessing.sql`.

+Create a .env file in the server directory, and set a `ASSETS_DIRECTORY` to use.

 ## Build